thisiskushal31/blog/src/content/markdown/ai-shift-left-security-part1.md

 ## What's Next?

 This is just the beginning.
 In Part 2, I'll dive deep into the implementation details—the specific tools, configurations, and strategies that make this work in practice.
-We'll cover AI-powered threat modeling, shadow AI security challenges, and the compliance frameworks you need to know about.
+I'll cover AI-powered threat modeling, shadow AI security challenges, and the compliance frameworks you need to know about.

-In Part 3, we'll look at what's coming in 2025—the emerging threats, regulatory changes, and new tools that will shape the future of AI security.
+In Part 3, I'll look at what's coming in 2025—the emerging threats, regulatory changes, and new tools that will shape the future of AI security.

 **Ready to transform your security from a bottleneck into an accelerator?** The tools are free, the implementation is straightforward, and the results speak for themselves.